 This clinical research project will be a multi-center randomized controlled trial involving over 400 Parkinson’s patients conducted as part of the NPF Parkinson’s Outcomes Project Registry Study which began in 2009 as a core element of the NPF Quality Improvement Initiative.
 The study has grown to become an unprecedented research collaboration among over 20 leading movement disorder specialist centers and is now the largest clinical study of Parkinson’s disease with nearly 9,000 patients enrolled across four countries.
 “Our goal with the Parkinson’s Outcomes Project is to identify clinical practices that make a difference in patient outcomes.
 The hope is that this new PKG™ study will show how we can use technology to provide information to guide better and more effective clinical decisions, helping more people with Parkinson’s to achieve the best outcomes they can, and that we will be able to translate this into other care settings,” said Peter Schmidt, PhD, NPF Senior Vice President and Chief Mission Officer.

-“We are pleased that NPF have recognized the PKG as an essential tool in the management of Parkinson’s and are pleased to be able to partner with them on this clinical trial.
+“We are pleased that NPF have recognized the PKG as an essential tool in the management of Parkinson’s and are pleased to be able to partner with them on this A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe..
 One of the great challenges in clinical care of people living with Parkinson’s disease is the subjective nature of symptom observation, which can lead to wide variability in use of medicines and in treatment protocols,” said Global Kinetics Corporation co-founder and Chief Scientific Officer, Professor and neurologist Malcolm Horne.
 “The PKG™ provides continuous, precise, and accurate assessments of changes in mobility in patients with Parkinson’s disease, which can play an important role in helping make informed treatment decisions, this allows clinicians to provide optimum treatment and ultimately leads to better outcomes for people with Parkinson’s.”

 According to data from the NPF Parkinson’s Outcomes Project thus far, there is currently wide variability in the use of different medicines and treatment plans in Parkinson’s disease.
 In planning for patient care, physicians typically rely on clinical evaluation, a patient’s self-reporting of symptoms[i] and response to medication to guide therapy, potentially increasing the risk of inconsistent and diverse outcomes.
 “Some Parkinson’s patients are thriving, while others are not.
 Our goal is to determine what makes that difference.
 By including the PKG™ System as an element of routine care, this study will enable us to consider the interplay of continuous objective measures of patient mobility among the other factors that ultimately produce different results in different people, and likely paths toward better outcomes.
 Our goal is not only to optimize today’s care of Parkinson’s patients, but also to help guide tomorrow’s,” said Dr. Schmidt.